Martchus/tageditor/README.md

 It also allows to inspect and validate the element structure of MP4 and Matroska files.

 ## Usage
-The Tageditor has a GUI (Qt 5) and a command line interface.
+The Tag Editor has a GUI (Qt 5) and a command line interface.

 ### GUI
 The GUI should be self-explaining.
 Just open a file, edit the tags and save the changings.